Skip to Content

 Built next to a cemetery, the famous (and macabre) museum has more than 100 mummies – the largest collection in the western hemisphere.

-Many mummies are still wearing their shoes and tattered remnants of clothing.
+Many mummies still have their hair and are wearing their shoes and tattered remnants of clothing.

 Unlike the Egyptian mummies at the British Museum, though, these mummies are not thousands of years old.